Victoria Price: Selected publications

 Victoria Price with a photo of her father, Vincent Price, superimposed in a nearby position at the British Museum in London.

 Price is the author of the inspirational memoir, The Way of Being Lost: A Road Trip to My Truest Self (Ixia Press/Dover, 2018) and Living Love: 12 Heart-Centered Practices to Transform Your Life (ixia Press/Dover, 2020).

 In 1999, Price wrote Vincent Price: A Daughter's Biography, and released an updated version with changed acknowledgements in 2014 and 2019.

 She has also written the preface for a 50th anniversary edition of A Treasury of Great Recipes, a cookbook written by Vincent Price and his wife Mary.

 Personal life

 Price has been a nomad since 2016.
 She has her own blog, Daily Practice of Joy.

 Although Victoria is the daughter of a horror icon, she is not a fan of horror films, but she is a fan of horror film fans.
 She often attends and speaks at horror conventions.

+Vincent Price Award

+In 2014 Hollywood Horrorfest founder Miles Flanagan and Victoria created the Vincent Price Award.
+Also known as simply the Price Award, it “celebrates Vincent Price’s unique artistic and iconic legacy by honoring an artist whose work has achieved equally iconic status in the horror/fantasy genres.”
+The award is presented each year as part of Hollywood Horrorfest, with all profits from the event going to charity.
+The event fundraised for the Vincent Price Art Museum and in 2025 set up the Vincent Price Scholarship to directly fundraise for individual students at East Los Angeles College, “the spiritual home of Vincent Price.”

+Previous recipients include Joe Dante, Cassandra Peterson, Sid Haig, John Landis and Rick Baker.